How Do You Really Feel?

 God created us with a complex range of emotions which can be difficult to identify and explain.
 The Emotions Wheel is a tool designed to grow our emotional intelligence, thus strengthening our relationship with God as well as our compassion and empathy for others.

-God created us with a whole range of emotions some that can be difficult to feel and even riskier to talk about.
-But learning to identify our emotions, also helps us grow in your understanding of God and of others.
+God created us with a whole range of emotions, some that can be difficult to feel and even riskier to talk about.
+Learning to identify our emotions helps us grow in our understanding of God and of others.
 The Emotions Wheel is great place to begin!

 Emotions Wheel for Tweens